joblisttoday/data/readme.md

 ## How to use the project

+- Search jobs that can automatically be indexed at [joblist.gitlab.io](https://joblist.gitlab.io).
-- Add a new copany and edit existing ones on [edit.joblist.city](https://edit.joblist.city)
+- Add a new copany and edit existing ones on [joblist.gitlab.io/cms](https://joblist.gitlab.io/cms)
-- Search jobs that can automatically be indexed at [joblist.city](https://joblist.city).
-- Explore companies and their public data: [profiles.joblist.city](https://profiles.joblist.city)
+- Explore companies and their public data: [joblist.gitlab.io/profiles](https://joblist.gitlab.io/profiles)

 The data and all software are accessible, reusable and open to contribution, check the licenses.

+> All the `joblist` code is on [gitlab/joblist](https://gitlab.com/joblist), this repository on Github is only used because netlify-cms open-authoring mode only works with Github (in editorial-workflow mode & graphql-api activated) as backend.

 ## How to contribute

-The most straight forward way to contribute, is by loggin in the CMS at [edit.joblist.city](https://edit.joblist.city), with your free Github account.
+The most straight forward way to contribute, is by loggin in the CMS at [joblist.gitlab.io/cms](https://joblist.gitlab.io/cms), with your free Github account.

 That way, netlify-CMS (in *open-authoring* mode) will handle the work to add a contribution to this project, to create/edit the data for each companies.

 > The other way is by making a PR to this (or any) repository, editting any
 > part of this content.

-## How is this list used
+## How is the data of this repository used

 ### Data source